keys icon

 At a glance

-• There are lenders who are happy to consider mortgage applications from people over the age of 70.
+• There are lenders which are happy to consider mortgage applications from people over the age of 70.

 • However, if you’re having trouble finding the right deal, or you decide that a traditional mortgage is no longer suitable, there are other products specifically designed for people in later life.